University of Graz

 - MMag.
 Dr. Dagmar Probst, art historian

-- Christina Pichler BA BA MA, art historian
+- Christina Pichler BA BA MA, art historian, project administrator

 Associated experts and partners:

 - University of Vienna, Ao.
 Univ.
 Prof. Dr. Ingeborg Schemper (Vienna), art historian

 - Universalmuseum Joanneum, Dipl. rest.
 Dr. Paul Bernhard Eipper (Graz), restorer